joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 * Fixed the custom fields variable in post editor
 * Fixed the site icon and added the site icon for multisites
 * Fixed Sitemap for default permalink option

-= 3.4.4 =
-* Updated the Twitter Card information
-* Compatible with WP 4.1.1
 * Fixed the SEO Analytics and the Rank updates
 * Fixed the SEO for First Page  if the Home Page is not a static page
 * Fixed the SEO for the First Page when it starts with woocommerce shop

-= 3.4.3 =
-* Add the option to prevent downloading the remote images in the blog media library for the new posts
-* Add support for custom admin user roles

-= 3.4.2 =
-* Fixed some queries for a better speed in backend
-* Fixed Open Graph for Home Page
-* Fixed empty description for the Woocommerce shop page

-= 3.3.9 =
-* Fixed SEO snippet preview compatibility with the WP 4.0

-= 3.3.8 =
-* Fixed SEO issues for some themes in frontend
-* Fixed the audit to load faster
-* Added the google hreflang meta for language identification
-* Added strict search for google in SEO Settings

-= 3.3.7 =
-* Fixed the keywords SEO settings for the first page optimization
-* Fixed the image resize on drag-drop from inspiration box
-* Fixed the highlight in Seo Live Assistant not to disappear when you click on keyword
-* Fixed the SEO check lag for meta duplicates in backend

-= 3.3.5 =
-* Added Tag to Meta Keyword option in Settings
-* Fixed some bugs related to SEO Audit
-* Fixed the og:image issue for featured post images in WP4

-= 3.3.4 =
-* Compatible with WP 4.0
-* Fixed various issues
-* Update the Google Analytics tracking code to work with cache plugins
-* Fixed the sitemap update date issue
-* Fixed the Home Page Seo settings to work with the front-page snippet
-* Compatible with Wp Fastest Cache plugin, WP Super Cache

-= 3.3.3 =
-* Added the new Google Analytics tracking code
-* Update the Seo Live Assistant

-= 3.3.2 =
-* Compatible with WP 3.9.2
-* Added google.cz for google ranking in Performance Analytics

-= 3.3.1 =
-* Fixed post snippet issues when the home-page description is switch off

-* Updated the Squirrly Seo plugin icon

-= 3.3.0 =
-* Added the google localization country in search ranking
-* Fixed on-boarding video link
-* Fixed seo title issue for home-page

-= 3.2.7 =
-* Fixed small issue for background ranking grabber
-* Fixed google country select in Seo Settings
-* Fixed css and js load for some WordPress themes

-= 3.2.5 =
-* Fixed default country and langage in rank check
-* Fixed the Copyright Free search images

-= 3.2.3 =
-* Fixed onboarding process
-* Fixed Audit broken link
-* Fixed Rank check issues for some situations

-= 3.2.1 =
-* Improved SEO Stats for Google Rankings by Country
-* SEO Settings out-of-the-box, but also works awesome if you have the settings already done with All In One SEO or Yoast (Wordpress seo)

-= 3.1.9 =
-* Fixed css issues for some cases
-* Fixed the "See Analytics" loading issue

-= 3.1.8 =
-* Fixed serp cron with the google last changes
-* Changed the cron rate for serp search
-* Added force recheck for google rank in SEO Analytics

-= 3.1.4 =
-* Removed the traffic monitor (to increase the site speed and analytics)

-= 3.1.2 =
-* Compatible with WP 3.9
-* Fixed Squirrly SEO Live Assistant issue in WP 3.9
-* Fixed SEO Analytics in WP 3.9

-= 3.1.1 =
-* Added rel="prev" and rel="next" in header
-* Added SEO META Duplicates notification
-* Fixed the snippet for home page when the home is a specific page
-* Added more details in SEO Analytics
-*

-= 3.1.0 =
-* Added the Performance Analytics in Squirrly SEO Tab
-* Added Analytics filter for custom post types
-* Added Google SEO Rank Column in Squirrly SEO > Performance Analytics
-* Added Google Country Select in Squirrly SEO > Settings

 == Credits ==
 * Florin Muresan - CEO at Squirrly